vislearn/FFF/README.md

 ### Setup your own training

-Start with the config file in `configs/` that fits your needs best and modify it to your needs.
+Start with the config file in `configs/(fff|fif)` that fits your needs best and modify it.
 For custom data sets, add the data set to `fff.data`.